Y-Shaped Generative Flows: Experiments

 \subsection{Biology Data}

 \textbf{Cellular Differentiation}.
-To further validate our method, we use the Tedsim dataset (\cite{pan2022tedsim}) as a controlled reference point with known ground truth dynamics.
+To further validate our method, we use the Tedsim dataset \cite{pan2022tedsim} as a controlled reference point with known ground truth dynamics.
 Tedsim simulates a cellular differentiation process by modeling cell division from a root cell, generating both gene expression profiles and heritable lineage barcodes.
 This provides a complete record of a simple, branching differentiation process.

 We apply our method to a specific Tedsim scenario, modeling the transport from a single progenitor cell to two distinct terminal states.
 This controlled experiment allows us to quantitatively assess our method's ability to accurately reconstruct branching trajectories where the true pathways are known beforehand.
-Please see Figure \ref{fig:Y-shaped_tedsim} and Table \ref{tab:comparison_joint}.
+See Figure \ref{fig:Y-shaped_tedsim} and Table \ref{tab:comparison_joint}.
 The experiments highlight our model's effectiveness in reconstructing branching trajectories.
 We observed that sub-linearity exponents of $\alpha =0.5$ consistently produced well-defined bifurcating structures.
-Please, see Table \ref{tab:comparison_Tedsim_extended} for completeness.
+We compared different approaches using the following metrics: W1/W2: Wasserstein distance with ground metrics, see Section \ref{subsec:branched_ot_bb}.
+RBF-MMD: Maximum Mean Discrepancy using a Radial Basis Function kernel with a median heuristic bandwidth\cite{mmd}.
+See Table \ref{tab:comparison_Tedsim_extended} for results in higher dimensions.

 \textbf{Single-cell RNA}.
 We now evaluate the performance of our method on the 50D Paul15 dataset.
-This dataset (\cite{paul2015transcriptional}) contains single-cell RNA sequencing data from approximately 2,730 myeloid progenitor cells, with expression profiles for roughly 1,000 highly variable genes.
+This dataset \citep{paul2015transcriptional} contains single-cell RNA sequencing data from approximately 2,730 myeloid progenitor cells, with expression profiles for roughly 1,000 highly variable genes.

 The dataset captures various cell types in the hematopoietic system, including early progenitor cells, monocytes, and neutrophils.
 This dataset represents cellular states during myeloid differentiation and serves as a benchmark for studying developmental trajectories and cell fate decisions in hematopoiesis.
 We model transport from early progenitor cells to mature, differentiated cell types (monocytes and neutrophils).
-For comparison with other methods such as Branched SBM \citep{tang2025branched} and FM \citep{lipman2022flow}, see Table \ref{tab:comparison_joint}.
-Please, see Table \ref{tab:comparison_paul_extended} for completeness.
+For comparison with other methods such as Branched SBM \citep{tang2025branched} and FM \citep{lipman2022flow}, see Table \ref{tab:comparison_Tedsim_extended} and \ref{tab:comparison_paul_extended}.